nallagondu/production_ed/old_week1_app_router/day2.md

 ## What You've Learned

 - How to structure a full-stack application
-- Building with Next.js Pages Router
+- Building with Next.js App Router
-- Understanding client-side rendering for API calls
+- Understanding Client vs Server Components
 - Creating API endpoints with FastAPI
 - Implementing Server-Sent Events for streaming
 - Rendering Markdown content in React
 - Deploying full-stack apps to Vercel

-## Understanding Pages Router Concepts
+## Understanding App Router Concepts

-**Pages Router Structure:**
-- Each file in `pages/` becomes a route
-- `pages/index.tsx` → `/`
-- `pages/product.tsx` → `/product`
-- `pages/api/` → API routes (though we're using Python instead)

-**Client-Side Rendering (`"use client"`):**
+**Client Components (`"use client"`):**
-- Components marked with `"use client"` run primarily in the browser
+- Run in the browser
 - Can use React hooks (useState, useEffect)
+- Can handle user interactions
 - Perfect for dynamic, interactive UI

-- We use this for all our pages since we're calling a Python backend
+**Server Components (default):**
+- Run on the server
+- Can fetch data directly from databases
+- Better for static content
+- More secure (API keys stay on server)

-In this project, we used client-side components because we needed browser features for real-time streaming and connecting to our FastAPI backend.
+In this project, we used Client Components because we needed browser features for real-time streaming and state management.

 ## Next Steps